Mother-to-Child HIV Transmission Prevention

 Imagine a mother’s hopes and dreams for her baby being destroyed by three devastating letters: HIV.

-ranks second among major U.S. metro areas for new HIV cases and first
+According to the CDC, Baton Rouge ranks second among major U.S. metro areas for new HIV cases.

 How it Works